-In August 2017, the first case of Emerald Ash Borer (EAB) was confirmed in the City of Brooklyn Park.
-The small, invasive insect infects ash trees and spreads quickly, typically killing a majority of ash trees in its path.
+The Emerald Ash Borer is a small, invasive insect that infects ash trees and spreads quickly, typically killing a majority of ash trees in its path.
 Many Minnesota communities have seen the effect of the ash borer as it spreads.

 Identifying Emerald Ash Borer

-The first step is to inventory trees and determine whether or not ash trees are on the property.
 While difficult to recognize in early stages, there are telltale signs that EAB has infected a tree.
-It’s easiest to spot signs of EAB in the fall, winter and spring, when leaf coverage is minimal.
-Look for bark splitting, canopy thinning and small D-shaped exit holes.
+Look for leaves on the top or one part of the tree starting to die, as well as sprouts growing from the roots or the base of the tree with small D-shaped exit holes left by adult beetles.
 Also note increased woodpecker activity around trees–woodpeckers feed on EAB and often locate a colony before the experts can.

 To be certain of EAB status in a tree, call a private tree contractor.

 Because EAB spreads so rapidly, it’s important to develop a plan of action as soon as the invasive species has been confirmed in the area.
-There are basically two options for property owners with ash trees–begin a course of treatment immediately, or plan for the tree to be removed.
+There are basically two options for property owners with ash trees–begin a course of treatment immediately (see Treatment above), or plan for the tree to be removed.

 It is recommended that tree removal should occur during the inactive season for EAB (October to May).
 This will reduce the threat of a colony relocating.